 It seems like new cloud data platforms are emerging — or in many cases, merging with existing providers — on nearly a daily basis.
 While it’s true that some cloud data platforms offer data governance or protection features, they exist in a silo: In a multi-cloud hybrid environment, those data access controls can’t be applied uniformly across platforms.
 That means with each subsequent cloud migration or for each individual cloud platform, data teams essentially start from square one to protect sensitive data.

 Migrating to the cloud increases the number and variety of places you store data.
 Without a standardized approach to data governance, managing policies consistently across each of those systems can quickly spiral out of control and create hours of added work.
-Therefore, after assessing the data landscape and data users, many data teams develop a standardized strategy for sensitive data discovery, classification and access control.
+Therefore, after assessing the data landscape and data users, many data teams develop a standardized strategy for sensitive data discovery and classification.
 This also is an opportunity to consolidate data sets and clean out old models, which reduces the overall number of personal data copies that exist.

 Rather than waiting to implement these controls until data has already started to be transferred, creating a taxonomy for sensitive data and writing policies with permitted use cases accordingly can greatly reduce backend work.
-This helps ensure data access control policies are well-defined and organized consistently and securely across all of your cloud data platforms.
+This helps ensure data policy enforcements are well-defined and organized consistently and securely across all of your cloud data platforms.

 #4: Ensures complete, continuous reporting and auditing capabilities